flarum-lang/french/README.md

 ### Updating

-It is very similar to the installation process.
-Download the updated compressed language pack and extract the archive with a [file archiver](https://en.wikipedia.org/wiki/Comparison_of_file_archivers).
-Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the *extensions/french/* subdirectory.
-Delete all the current content of this subdirectory and upload the new files from the previous extracted archive.
+Once the updated compressed language pack downloaded, extract the archive with a [file archiver](https://en.wikipedia.org/wiki/Comparison_of_file_archivers).
+Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the *extensions/french/* subdirectory, delete all its content and upload the new files from the previous extracted archive.

-Your language pack files are now updated, but you have to force a recompilation of the locale [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
-Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), enter the *assets/* directory and delete the *forum-fr-XXX.js* and *admin-fr-XXX.js* files (*XXX* are some random generated letters and numbers).
+Your language pack is now updated but you have to force a recompilation of the locale [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
+Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the *assets/* directory and delete the *forum-fr-XXX.js* and *admin-fr-XXX.js* files (*XXX* are some random generated letters and numbers).
 You can now enjoy the latest improvements and fixes of the updated language pack!

 ## Contributing